Arte Cítrica

 -

-Angélica Sátiro invites us to play with ideas — to think as we play, to play as we philosophize.
-Because philosophy can also be chalk lines on the pavement. -
+Manifesto of Playful Philosophy - Angélica Sátiro invites us to play with ideas — to think as we play, to play as we philosophize.
+Because philosophy can also be chalk lines on the pavement.

-Tathy Zimmermann, artist and historian, crosses centuries of debates, salons, and ruptures to remind us: there is no single answer, but a kaleidoscope of meanings. -
+What is Art?
+Part I – A Journey from Antiquity to the 19th Century - Tathy Zimmermann, artist and historian, crosses centuries of debates, salons, and ruptures to remind us: there is no single answer, but a kaleidoscope of meanings.

-Anarchic, untamed, incendiary art.
-A collective born from basements, shards, and cracks — proof that art can be comet, ruin, and explosion. -
+Interview with the Ideosphera Collective - Anarchic, untamed, incendiary art.
+A collective born from basements, shards, and cracks — proof that art can be comet, ruin, and explosion.

-Katia Velo writes about the alchemy of pain and beauty, reminding us that to live is, always, a creative act.
+Art as Catharsis - Katia Velo writes about the alchemy of pain and beauty, reminding us that to live is, always, a creative act.

 An edition to let yourself be pierced by: between laughter and wounds, kites and clenched fists, art as balm and fire.